sepehr-safari/nostr-deploy-cli/examples/basic-usage.md

 This document shows how to use the Nostr Deploy CLI with the **Pubkey Static Websites NIP** standard, where your Nostr public key (npub) becomes your unique subdomain.

-**Note**: Each project directory has its own local configuration stored in `.env.nostr-deploy` file.
+**Note**: Each project directory has its own local configuration stored in `.env.nostr-deploy.local` file.
 This allows different projects to use different Nostr identities.

 ## First Time Setup